KeertiKosana/Fraud-Detection-Tool/README.md

 Tool to visualize database values

 ## Collaboration Statement
-This was a group project and built by three other students
+This was a group project and built together by three other students along with me